sinandredemption/M42/README.md

 generation of multiple kings and knights, particularly useful in evaluation of attacks.
 These functions, although slower than their single-piece attack mask generator brothers, are still very fast.

+# Support for hardware instructions
+If you have a 64-bit system, and are using either MSVC or g++ as your compiler, M42 can benefit from using hardware instructions.
+To enable usage of hardware instructions, define `USE_INTRIN` either as a compiler option (e.g. `g++ -D USE_INTRIN`) or by manually coding `#define USE_INTRIN` before including `m42.h`.
 # Reference
 See [M42.pdf](https://sites.google.com/site/sydfhd/projects/m42/M42.pdf?attredirects=0&d=1).